aamay022/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+Closure is used with the inner function, as it calls name from its outer function.
+As the personalDice is later placed as a new function, it recieves an argument, which is the same as when it is used in the inner function.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+the name and string but not the numbers
 c.
 What is the lexical scope of `newRoll`?
+only the inner function in which its being called

 ### Task 3 - Stretch Goals